On Adversarial Robustness: A Neural Architecture Search perspective: Robustness of NAS models: A study

 When comparing performances of architectures belonging to the same family, number of parameters play an important role.
-So we further define per-parameter harmonic robustness score (PP-HRS) to measure the accuracy vs. robustness trade-off within a family of architectures.
+A huge parameter difference can easily improve clean and adversarial accuracy, but this comes with huge training and inference time.
+So we further define per-parameter harmonic robustness score (PP-HRS) to measure the clear accuracy verses adversarial robustness trade-off within a family of architectures.
 PP-HRS compares the parameters of the model with the parameters in the baseline model of that family.
-In a family of architectures ( $\mathcal{F}$ ), consider a baseline model $m_b$ having $p_b$ million parameters, now for a model $m_i \in \mathcal{F}$ with $p_i$ million parameters, PP-HRS is calculated as follows:
+In a family of architectures ( $\mathcal{F}$ ), consider a baseline model $m_b$ having $p_b$ number of parameters, now for a model $m_i \in \mathcal{F}$ with $p_i$ number of parameters, PP-HRS is calculated as follows,

+where the function $f(p_i)$ can be defined as per requirement.
+We use $f(p_i) = p_i$ as our function of choice for PP-HRS.
+The main motivation behind this choice is to consider the improvement of accuracy with number of parameters.
+For example, in the EfficientNet~\cite{Tanetal20191} family, we can compute the average increase in accuracy per unit increase in the number of parameters, for the purpose of comparison.